hephaestus-compiler-project/types-bug-study-artifact/README.md

 The option `-v` is used to mount a local volume inside the Docker container.
 In this way, data produced during the execution of the container will not be lost upon the container's exit
-(e.g., the resulting figures will be stored in `$(pwd)/figures`).
+(e.g., the resulting figures will be stored in `$(pwd)/figures` of your host machine).

 **IMPORTANT NOTE**:
 From now on,
-if you chose to set up the necessary environment through Docker, we assume that all the commands shown in our artifact below are executed inside a Docker container
+if you chose to set up the necessary environment through Docker, we assume that all the commands shown in the artifact below are executed inside a Docker container
-(which has been spawned by running the `docker run` command above).
+(which has been spawned by running the `docker run` on `bug-study` image).

 ## Downloading Bugs & Fixes from Sources (Optionally)